Avengers Infinity War director Joe Russo explains why it took one character longer to die

 Fans have speculated that it was the spidey sense or spider sense that allowed him to detect what was coming for him.
 While Tom Holland’s Spider-Man is as old as 2016’s Captain America: Civil War, we did not see the spidey sense in action until Infinity War itself when Peter Parker knows something is wrong while travelling in his school bus.

-The spidey sense, that is one of the perks of being the wall-crawler, is a heightened awareness of seeing danger before it occurs.
-It has been left largely unexplored in movies as compared to comics.
+The spidey sense, one of the perks of being the wall-crawler, is a heightened awareness of seeing danger before it strikes.
+It has been left largely unexplored in movies unlike in comics.
 So was it the spidey sense that made Spider-Man aware of his death before it was about to happen?
 While speaking to HuffPost, Joe Russo confirmed, “That’s correct, he was aware of something.”

 It is also hinted that the “dead” characters may not be so dead.
 After all, which studio in its right mind would abandon properties like Black Panther, Doctor Strange, Spider-Man, and almost the entire Guardians of the Galaxy?